tatami-inc/.github/profile/README.md

 Developers can use this interface to create applications that can extract data from diverse matrix representations, whether it be dense or sparse, row-major or column-major, in-memory or file-backed, with or without delayed operations, and so on.
 It was initially developed to support scalable analyses of genomics datasets, where the matrix representation can be easily substituted depending on the circumstances.
-**tatami**-powered applications can be used to process small in-memory matrices on a laptop, or large file-backed matrices on a high performance compute node.
+**tatami**-powered applications can thus be used to process small in-memory matrices on a laptop, or large file-backed matrices on a high performance compute node.

 Matrix representations currently supported by **tatami** include: